dxc-technology/halstack-style-guide/guidelines/components/table/README.md

 ## States

-Some other components defined in the design system are used in the table component as the checkbox or dropdown.
+Some other components defined in the design system are used in the table component as the [checkbox](https://developer.dxc.com/design/guidelines/components/checkbox), [button](https://developer.dxc.com/design/guidelines/components/button) or [select](https://developer.dxc.com/design/guidelines/components/select).
 For concrete specifications about states, please, consider to see the documentation of each component.

-Some of the states that can be found in the table are the ones related to the sorting of columns, the actions per each row and the selection of an entry.

 ## Anatomy